alistairc/learn-clojure/Readme.md

-# Clojure langaguge learning notes
+# Clojure language learning notes

 This is my attempt to learn the clojure language.